lemunozm/message-io/README.md

 use message_io::network::{Network, NetEvent, Transport};

 fn main() {
-    let (mut network, mut events) = Network::split();
+    // Create a Network with an associated event queue for reading its events. let (mut network, mut events) = Network::split();

     // Listen for TCP, UDP and WebSocket messages.